xiao-yuhan/xiao-yuhan.github.io/_pages/about.md

 - *2022* Win the `1st Prize` in China Robot Competition - Underwater Robot Group
 - *2022* Win the `3rd Prize` in The 21st National University Robot Competition RoboMaster2022 University Championship(National Competition)
 - *2022* Win the `2rd Prize` in The 21st National University Robot Competition RoboMaster2022 University Championship(Regional Competition)
-- *2022* Win the `3rd Prize` in The iCAN International Innovation and Entrepreneurship Competition(Provicial Competition)
+- *2022* Win the `3rd Prize` in The iCAN International Innovation and Entrepreneurship Competition(provincial Competition)
 - *2022* Win the `3rd Prize` in The 14th Mathematical Modeling Challenge for College Students in Central China Cup

 - *2021* Win the `2nd Prize` in The 11st Asia and Pacific Mathematical Contest in Modeling(APMCM)